-The process of storage and purification pursued by the London (Thames) Water Companies, on the efficiency of which the health and freedom from disease of so large a population depends, is as follows:-

-The water taken from the river at Hampton is passed into a storage reservoir of masonry, capable of holding several days' supply.
-It is important that the capacity of this reservoir should be sufficiently great, both to obviate the necessity of drawing water from the river when it is in flood, and therefore very turbid, and to allow time for the clarification of the water by the deposition of all its suspended matters.
-The five companies supplying Thames water to London have storage reservoirs of an aggregate capacity of 516 million gallons, capable of holding 7.3 days' supply-the average daily supply from these five companies being 70.5 million gallons.
+The process of storage and purification pursued by the London (Thames) Water Companies, on the efficiency of which the health and freedom from disease of so large a population depends, is as follows :-- the river when it is in flood, and therefore very turbid, and to allow time for the clarification of the water by the deposition of all its suspended matters.
+The five companies supplying Thames water to London have storage reservoirs of an aggregate capacity of 516 million gallons, capable of holding 7.3 days' supply-the average daily supply from these five companies being 100 million gallons.
 From the storage reservoirs the water passes on to the surface of the filter beds, which consist of layers of fine sand (average thickness 3 feet) lying upon layers of gravel, fine above, but coarse below.
-In the coarse gravel are the open mouths of the outlet pipes, which convey the filtered water to the pumping stations, from whence it passes through iron mains to the metropolis or to a high level reservoir near London.
+In the coarse gravel are the open mouths of the outlet pipes, which convey the filtered water to the pumping stations, from whence it passes through iron mains to the metropolis, or to a high level reservoir near London.